elcritch/figdraw/README.md

 OpenGL backend is the only supported renderer right now (`src/figdraw/opengl/`).
 However there's some work toward supporting Vulkan.

-Future directions may include adding support for SDF fields for text rendering using Valve's SDF mapping technique.
-Other directions in that area would be supporting vector images rasterized to SDF fields as well.
+Future directions may include adding support for SDF textures for text rendering using Valve's SDF-text mapping technique.
+Other directions in that area would be supporting vector images rasterized to SDF textures as well.

 The next big item is hopefully setting up some examples of doing WebGL version with Windy.